 Some think, however, that ranking discourages cooperation because you may not want to help someone else look too good.
 If only so many senior directors can be rated 1 or 2, you may want to grab all the glory yourself.
 "Someone is going to win and someone is going to lose.
 I don't see how that leads to teamwork," says Scott Ernst, an Enron Energy Services director in California.

 That's not so, says Carsten Haack, a commercial manager in Frankfurt who worked with counterparts in Italy and Switzerland to execute Italy's first cross-border natural gas contract.
 "The only thing that mattered is that we wanted to get the deal done," Carsten says.
 "I worked with other originators and yes, I will be ranked against them, but I feel my part of the transaction will be recognized."
+Indeed the performance review process includes explicit commentary on teamwork and this is always a topic of discussion in the PRC process.
+Anyone who tries to improve their own relative ranking by undermining others will fail.

 No ranking is permanent.
 People can go from a 4 to a 2 in a single period, as Janice Hollaway did.
 Janice, a specialist in environmental compliance for Corporate, says she was discouraged when she was ranked 4 at year-end 2000 after recently starting the job.
 "I felt I was performing above that level, but I was on a learning curve," she says.
 Most people in her department had 15 to 20 years of experience.
 The ranking hit her in the pocketbook –Janice says she got the smallest bonus she had ever received in her five years at Enron.
 "Believe me, I appreciate getting a bonus, but it made me feel less appreciated," she says.